-In 2020 there were 246,700 households in East Sussex, which is expected to increase by about 5% by 2024.
+In 2020 there were 246,700 properties in East Sussex, which is expected to increase by about 5% by 2024.
 The majority are owner-occupied, though there is significant variability across the county, with a much higher proportion of private rented housing in Eastbourne and Hastings.
 About 10% of households in East Sussex are in fuel poverty, meaning that they would fall below the poverty line if residents heated their homes sufficiently throughout the year.

-According to the government's CHP development map there are no heat networks in East Sussex, and there is low potential for heat network due to the low heat demand density in the county and the building stock profile.
+According to the government's combined heat and power (CHP) development map there are no heat networks in East Sussex, and there is low potential for heat network due to the low heat demand density in the county and the building stock profile.